List of busiest city airport systems by passenger traffic

 The world's busiest city airport systems by passenger traffic are measured by total number of passengers from all airports within a city or metropolitan area combined.
 London, with six commercial airports serving its metropolitan area, is the busiest city airport system in the world, although Hartsfield–Jackson Atlanta International Airport is the world's busiest individual airport.

-2019 statistics
+2024 statistics

+The following list is based on information provided by the Airports Council International's full-year figures for the Top 20 airports in the world.